cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 ALTER PARTITION | DROP PARTITION | RENAME PARTITION | TRUNCATE PARTITION | ADD PARTITION | SPLIT PARTITION | EXCHANGE PARTITION | SET SUBPARTITION TEMPLATE
 :   These forms of the *classic partitioning syntax* change the structure of a partitioned table.
 You must go through the parent table to alter one of its child tables.

 > **Note** If you add a partition to a table that has sub-partition encodings, the new partition inherits the storage directives for the sub-partitions.
-For more information about the precedence of compression settings, see [Using Compression](../../admin_guide/ddl/ddl-storage.html#topic40).

 You can combine all forms of `ALTER TABLE` that act on a single table into a list of multiple alterations to apply together, except `RENAME`, `SET SCHEMA`, `ATTACH PARTITION`, and `DETACH PARTITION`.
 For example, it is possible to add several columns and/or alter the type of several columns in a single command.
 This is particularly useful with large tables, since only one pass over the table need be made.